 paleo/Whole30- Be sure to use coconut aminos instead of soy sauce

-How to Make WW Egg Roll in a Bowl
+How to make Egg Roll in a Bowl

 Here we go, my friend!
 Let's create a flavorful meal that your whole family is sure to love.
 In just 15 minutes of time we'll be cooking the ground meat, adding the veggies, and seasoning to the same pan and in a flash you have the savory and healthy Weight Watchers egg roll in a bowl recipe.